Wing "Fort House" (c1646)

 Sandwich, MA 02563

-The "Orchard Home" [possibly the original home of the Wing family] was moved over here and attached to this building.
+The "Orchard Home" [at one time thought to possibly be the original home of the Wing family] was moved over here and attached to this building.

 Site of Samuel Wing's mill (17??)